aalmkainzi/neat_str/README.md

 ./premake5 gmake2
 make
 ```
-After which you'll find the static library inside `./bin`.
+After which you'll find static and dynamic versions of the library inside `./bin`.

 then include the headers in `./include` to your project.